Skip to main content

 Grant recipients will work directly with the TLC staff to make the proposed change(s) and provide documentation to show that the changes were successfully incorporated into their course and used during the next instructional period.

 The Learning Community grant is for instructors who share a common interest in a pedagogical topic.
-The focus for the Spring 2024 community will be incorporating generative AI into the classroom.
-Participants will meet several times as a group throughout the semester as well as at least one individual meeting with TLC staff.
+The focus for Fall 2024 will be improving the learning environment and/or outcomes in high enrollment courses.
+Participants will meet several times as a group and some individual meetings with TLC staff throughout the semester.

 Applications due January 15 and June 15